Bariatric Surgery Candidates

 Parents of prospective bariatric surgery patients should check to see if their health insurance covers the procedure.
 Different carriers have different coverage policies.
 Please contact us if you have questions about health insurance coverage.

 If you would like to be considered for bariatric surgery, please ask your health care provider to complete our referral form (PDF).
-The completed form should be faxed to the Packard Children’s Hospital Referral Center at (650) 721-2884.
-Health care professionals can call (650) 736-2114 with questions.
+The completed form should be faxed to the Stanford Children's Health Referral Center at (650) 721-2884.
+Health care professionals can call (650) 723-6439 with questions.

-If no other strategy proves to be effective, the Packard Children’s Hospital Adolescent Bariatric Board will review the patient’s case.
+Stanford Children's Health Adolescent Bariatric Board will review the patient’s case.
 The Board includes bariatric surgery team members and specialists who have been involved in the patient’s care.
-They:
+If the patient gets enrolled in our six month bariatric adolescent surgery clinic:

-If the Board determines the patient is a bariatric surgery candidate, the weight clinic physician and bariatric surgeon send a letter of medical necessity to the patient’s insurance company.
+If the Board determines the patient is a bariatric surgery candidate, the bariatric surgical team will send documentation to the patient’s insurance company.
 Once insurance approval is obtained, the surgery is scheduled.

 Before the surgery, the patient, family, bariatric surgeon and nurse practitioner discuss: